BarbzCodez/BarbzCodez/README.md

 ### Uploading your Resume

-Now that your repo is cloned, let's add your resume.
+Now that your repository is cloned, let's add your resume.

-1. On the File Explorer, find the file with your markdown resume and keep it to one side of the screen.
+1. Open your **File Explorer**, find your markdown resume file and keep it to one side of the screen.
-2. Open VS Code, on the left nav abr, have the **Open Editor** bar open.
+2. Open VS Code, on the left nav bar, have the **Open Editor** bar open.
-3. Drag your resume from the file explorer to the open editor in VS Code.
+3. Drag your resume from the **File Explorer** to the open editor in **VS Code**.
 4. Change the name of your markdown resume to `index.md` by right clicking the file and then clicking on the option **Rename...**.
-   > This step is very important since this is how you tell GitHub Pages knows which file to display.
+   > This step is very important since this is how you tell GitHub Pages which file to display.
 5. Open your `index.md` file and add the following to the top of your resume:

     ```md